 Chairs scheduled U.S.S. meetings of the S.S.A. in the absence of the President.

-Coordinates weekly one-on-one meetings with all Executive Board members which will discuss progress on constitutional duties and initiatives.
+Coordinates biweekly one-on-one meetings with all Executive Board members which will discuss progress on constitutional duties and initiatives.
+Weekly meetings can be scheduled at the discretion of the Vice President.

+Attend all meetings of the UW-System Student Representatives as they are able.

 Acts as treasurer for the U.S.S. of the S.S.A.